Lollapalooza closes with muddy, rainy dance party

 Sunder, who sought shelter under a nearby parking garage, said it was worthwhile even with the storm.

-"I got my money's worth," he said, adding that his personal favourite performance was by the New York electronic act Ratatat.
+"I got my money's worth," he said, adding that his personal favorite performance was by the New York electronic act Ratatat.

 (Reporting and writing by Michael Hirtzer; Editing by Bob Tourtellotte)